 2) Since the amount that is excluded is the accounting value, a change in the market value of the shares has no bearing.
 Likewise, the amount of the loan relative to the share value has no bearing.
 So, in the example, the relevant amount to exclude is still 200.

 3) The posting of collateral is not a relevant consideration when judging whether or not direct or indirect funding has occurred.
-The holding of collateral could become relevant to the extent that the operation qualifies as a synthetic holding under Article 4 (126) of CRR, which is the subject of a separate question (Q&A 2013 009).
+The holding of collateral could become relevant to the extent that the operation qualifies as a synthetic holding under Article 4 (126) of the CRR, which is the subject of a separate question (Q&A 2013 009).

 4) At issuance, impairment should, in principle, not be of relevance to the extent that the funding/loan cannot be subject to impairment at inception.
-Where impairment arises, the treatment below will have to be applied.
+Where impairment arises, the treatment below applies

 After initial issuance, where firms directly or indirectly fund the purchase of their own fund instruments, likewise the accounting value of the shares is to be eliminated/derecognised since the issue revolves around the eligibility of the instruments rather than the loan exposure.
 Accordingly, the answers to scenarios (1) to (3) would be the same as above.
 For scenario (4), where the funding/loan is subject to impairment, the amount deducted should be net of any impairment allowance associated with the funding provided.
 Accordingly, the amount to be excluded from CET 1 shall be the accounting value of the instrument funded, less any impairment allowance associated with the funding, up to the point that the amount to be excluded nets to zero.

 In case the amount of funding provided is higher than the accounting value of the instrument, the impairment amount to be considered should be proportionate to the share of the impairment in the funding.